 Lisa Dalton, MD is a board-certified family medicine specialist currently practicing at Kaiser Permanente in Denver, Colorado.
 Dr. Dalton is a member of the American Academy of Family Medicine.
 She has mentored medical students and has taught the communications curriculum.
 In 2014, Dr. Dalton has completed the Transform program with Dr. Amit Sood and personally trained with Dr. Sood at the Mayo Clinic to present the SMART program.

-Alejandra Harvey is the Associate Chief Operating Officer at Presbyterian/St. Luke’s Medical Center, joined the PSL team in 2013.
-Before joining the PSL team, she held the same position at Swedish Medical Center.
+Alejandra Harvey held the position of Associate Chief Operating Officer at Presbyterian/St. Luke’s Medical Center, and prior to that at Swedish Medical Center.
 She is a member of the HCA Executive Development Program, and is a former competitive ballroom dancer.
 She earned her undergraduate degree from Virginia Tech, and received her graduate degree from MCV/Virginia Common Wealth University.

 Stephanie is the current Associate Chief Nursing Officer at Presbyterian/St. Luke’s Medical Center (P/SL).
 Born and raised in Kansas City, she moved to Maui after graduating from nursing school for a two year stint in the ICU.
 In 2007, Stephanie joined the P/SL team as a traveler in our ICU.
 Stephanie has assumed a variety of roles in her time here at P/SL including a Registered Nurse in the Critical Care Float Pool, a Registered Nurse in the Emergency Department, Adult Clinical Nurse Coordinator in the Emergency Department, Director of the Emergency Department, the Adult Intensive Care, EMS, Trauma, and Dialysis Services and now Associate Chief Nursing Officer.